 - Baptist Water and Methodist Fire (1936).

-William Upshaw was an evangelist and became an ordained Baptist minister at age 72.
+William Upshaw was a preacher and became an ordained Baptist minister at age 72.
 He deeply believed in faith healing.
 In 1952, he died in California.

 1 Lantzer, J. Dark Beverages of Hell.